RCVolus/lol-pick-ban-ui/README.md

 ## Creating your own design
 Please refer to [CUSTOM_THEME](CUSTOM_THEME.md).

-## Support
-If you have any inquiry, you can always write an email to pick-ban(ät)lars.ninja.
-Please note that this project is developed in freetime, and support may not be available at all times.

 ## Contributors / Maintainers
 - Development: Lars "Larce" Bärtschi
 - Design (Europe): Elias "Elilift" Inäbnit

-Please feel free to contact me via Twitter and let me know if you used this project!
-I'm also happy to help out if any questions or inquiries or feedback appear regarding this! [@LarsBaertschi](https://twitter.com/LarsBaertschi)

 ## Legal disclaimer
 lol-pick-ban-ui was created under Riot Games' "Legal Jibber Jabber" policy using assets owned by Riot Games.
 Riot Games does not endorse or sponsor this project.